Car Accident Lawyer in Fairfax County

 To make matters worse, many accident victims are unable to work during their recovery.
 Some victims are also responsible for supporting a family and cannot afford to take time off work while they recover.
 And insurance companies will rarely come off with the money you need to make ends meet.

 This is where we come in.
 Jim Parrish, our firm’s founder, has knowledge from the inside about insurance companies.
 In addition to the information he gained from years representing the insurance companies, he also gained knowledge growing up around them as his father was an insurance company executive for many years.
-This means we know what tricks the insurers might try to pull and how to defend you against them.
+This means our car accident lawyers in Fairfax County know what tricks the insurers might try to pull and how to defend you against them.
 This knowledge allows us to help get you the maximum payout for the following damages:

 - Medical expenses (e.g., hospital stay costs, medical procedures, rehabilitative services)